-The word ‘Valuable’ (Noun) describes something that has great worth, importance, or usefulness, often beyond just monetary value.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Valuable’ correctly in sentences.
+The word ‘Valuable’ (adjective) describes something with great worth, importance, or usefulness, often beyond just monetary value.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Valuable’ correctly in everyday and formal sentences.

 Valuable Explained in Depth

-A complete and detailed guide to the word “Valuable” including meaning, definition, examples, etymology, synonyms, and antonyms.
+A practical guide to the word “Valuable” that covers meaning, definition, examples, etymology, synonyms, and antonyms, plus a few common usage questions for learners and writers.

 Meanings of Valuable